min2ha/ukwa-site/content/target/81452/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: Eurostar services 'could be disrupted by no-deal'

 Eurostar trains and electricity supplies in Northern Ireland faced possible disruption if the UK left the EU without a deal, the government said in a batch on "no deal" contingency plans